Bring it on, rain. Garage ball toss is here.

-And doesn’t it seem like when it rains for one day that typically leads to three?
+And doesn’t it seem like when it rains for one day, that typically leads to three?
+Add a few preschoolers to the mix, and the days seem to feel longer without outside time.

-Have no fear!
-This rainy day indoor activity will help get everyone moving.
+Well, have no fear!
+This rainy day’s indoor activity will help get everyone moving.
 Remember, I have three active boys.
-Rainy days are fun for the first 3 hours.
-After that, it is a little bit of “Who’s on first?!”.

-But I especially love it when my kids are able to get up and move.
-In terms of physical development, this is called gross motor control using (and moving) the large muscles in the body.
+I love it when my kids can get up and move.
+In terms of physical development, this is called gross motor control using (and moving) the body’s large muscles.

 Set up this rainy day indoor game for kids in a flash!

-- Keep height and location of the X in mind.
-I found waist high was a good spot to add the X.
+Next, find a wall in your garage or basement wall.
+I use painter’s tape to draw a large X in the middle and keep the height and location of the X in mind.
+I find waist-high was a good spot to add the X.

-Now, step back and watch how fun this is!
+Now, step back and watch how fun this is garage ball toss game is!

 By Kindergarten, children will be asked to Identify shapes as two-dimensional (lying in a plane, “flat”) or three-dimensional (“solid”). – You can easily incorporate this into your rainy day indoor game!